 Colleges will need to provide a named member of staff who will act as the mentor for the placement.

 What are the timescales?

-Placements will commence in October/November 2018 and conclude in February 2018
+Placements will commence from October/November 2018 and conclude in March 2019

 What support will AoC offer through the process?